 By default, only the exit statuses of the test scripts are considered when determining the testsuite outcome.
-But Automake allows also the use of more complex test protocols, either standard (see Section 15.4 [Using the TAP test protocol], page 112) or custom (see Section 15.3 [Custom Test Drivers], page 108).
+But Automake allows also the use of more complex test protocols, either standard (see Section 15.4 [Using the TAP test protocol], page 113) or custom (see Section 15.3 [Custom Test Drivers], page 109).
 Note that you can't enable such protocols when the serial harness is used, though.
-In the rest of this section we are going to concentrate mostly on protocol-less tests, since we cover test protocols in a later section (again, see Section 15.3 [Custom Test Drivers], page 108).
+In the rest of this section we are going to concentrate mostly on protocol-less tests, since we cover test protocols in a later section (again, see Section 15.3 [Custom Test Drivers], page 109).

-When no test protocol is in use, an exit status of 0 from a test script will denote a success, an exit status of 77 a skipped test, an exit status of 99 an hard error, and any other exit status will denote a failure.
+When no test protocol is in use, an exit status of 0 from a test script will denote a success, an exit status of 77 a skipped test, an exit status of 99 a hard error, and any other exit status will denote a failure.

-You may define the variable XFAIL_TESTS to a list of tests (usually a subset of TESTS) that are expected to fail; this will effectively reverse the result of those tests (with the provision that skips and hard errors remain untouched).
-You may also instruct the testsuite harness to treat hard errors like simple failures, by defining the DISABLE_HARD_ERRORS make variable to a nonempty value.
+You may define the variable XFAIL\TESTS to a list of tests (usually a subset of TESTS) that are expected to fail; this will effectively reverse the result of those tests (with the provision that skips and hard errors remain untouched).
+You may also instruct the testsuite harness to treat hard errors like simple failures, by defining the DISABLE\HARD\ERRORS make variable to a nonempty value.

-Note however that, for tests based on more complex test protocols, the exact effects of XFAIL_TESTS and DISABLE_HARD_ERRORS might change, or they might even have no effect at all (for example, in tests using TAP, there is not way to disable hard errors, and the DISABLE_HARD_ERRORS variable has no effect on them).
+Note however that, for tests based on more complex test protocols, the exact effects of XFAIL\TESTS and DISABLE\HARD\ERRORS might change, or they might even have no effect at all (for example, in tests using TAP, there is no way to disable hard errors, and the DISABLE\HARD\ERRORS variable has no effect on them).

 The result of each test case run by the scripts in TESTS will be printed on standard output, along with the test name.
 For test protocols that allow more test cases per test script (such as TAP), a number, identifier and/or brief description specific for the single test case is expected to be printed in addition to the name of the test script.
-The possible results (whose meanings should be clear from the previous Section 15.1 [Generalities about Testing], page 102) are PASS, FAIL, SKIP, XFAIL, XPASS and ERROR.
-Here is an example of output from an hypothetical testsuite that uses both plain and TAP tests:
+The possible results (whose meanings should be clear from the previous Section 15.1 [Generalities about Testing], page 103) are PASS, FAIL, SKIP, XFAIL, XPASS and ERROR.
+Here is an example of output from a hypothetical testsuite that uses both plain and TAP tests: